Zahin-Mohammad-plug/3DPrintInstantQuote/README.md

 * Allow larger files

 Customize page:
-* padding from toggle (color and materials),
-* toggle model viewer background light or dark
-* Include dimensions in bottom left of the model viewer (same formatting as how the material and color is in the bottom right)

-* loses config when going back between quote and customize,
+-dimesnsions arent accurate and dont appear until toggling background

 Quote Page:
 * Ensure that the modifiers and notes for the multi-color print is preserved and saved to be submitted when checking out
 * adding padding between Model: and box above
+* Include dimensions in bottom left of the model viewer (same formatting as the customize page, should use the same viewer)

+* Save quote and share are missing fucntionality, will integrator save quote later.
 * If cart local + total is below the minimum order price, inform the user.
-* Save quote and share are missing fucntionality, will integrator save quote later.

 Cart Page:
 * Most Color's in cart is the hex code not the name.
-* Material name should always be capitalized
+* Material name should always be all caps
 * Should havbe a small preview image of the model / the product photo

 Checkout page: